tanmayrajk/mt/README.md

 ## how to build?

 there isn't much building rn. just copy the repo, do a `bun install` and run it with `bun src/index.ts`. keep in mind tho that you'll have to create a slack app for it and set the respective slash commands and set the url for each of those commands. for the url im currently using ngrok.

+## ai usage

+ai is occasionally used by which i mean i just asked chatgpt/claude sometimes. no ai autocompletion was used as i keep it turned off.